ViuwAnalytics/viuw-unity-sdk/README.md

 ## Upload your objects
 In order for an object to be be analyzed in your Viuw Dashboard, you must upload your prefabs to the Viuw Dashboard.

-1. For each object, drag your prefab into the ```Upload Object``` field of the scene object. **These objects must come from your project window files, not from the scene hierarchy.** See the image above.
+1. For each object, drag your prefab into the ```Upload Object``` field of the scene object. **These objects must come from your project window files, not from the scene hierarchy.** See the annotated screenshot above.
-1. When you are ready to upload, press 'Upload Objects'
+1. When you are ready to upload, press 'Upload Objects.'
 1. Upload may take up to several minutes based upon the number and size of selected prefabs.
 You will receive a success response on successful upload.
-1. If you receive an error message, follow the instructions in the message and try again. <SCREENSHOT>
+1. If you receive an error message, follow the instructions in the message and try again.

 ## Track your objects
-In order for an object to be tracked in-scene, you must drag the game object into the ```Game Object``` field of a Scene Object. **These objects must come from your scene hierarchy, not from your project window.** See the image above.
+In order for an object to be tracked in-scene, you must drag the game object into the ```Game Object``` field of a Scene Object. **These objects must come from your scene hierarchy, not from your project window.** See the annotated screenshot above.

 ## Confirm your integration
 You are all set.
-To confirm your installation and setup, build and run your app in iOS or Android, and check the 'Individual' dropdown to see that sessions are being logged.
+To confirm your installation and setup, build and run your app in iOS or Android, and check the 'Individual Sessions' dropdown to see that sessions are being logged.

 # Roadmap
 Viuw is currently building support for Vuforia, Hololens, and Meta 2.
 Tell us what frameworks and hardware you would like to see supported: admin@viuw.io.